Sylphyo user guide

 Select the function of the slider if you start sliding by touching its top edge (just below the thumbrest).

-You can choose between Nothing, Ignore slides, Control (issue the control CC defined in thesection during contact, and return to 0 as soon as there is no contact), Pitch-bend + (bend upwards, and return to 0 as soon as there is no contact), or Pitch-bend - (same, but bend downwards).
+You can choose between Nothing, Ignore slides, Control (issue the control CC defined in thesection during contact, and return to 0 as soon as there is no contact), Breath (play notes using the slider instead of your breath), Pitch-bend + (bend upwards, and return to 0 as soon as there is no contact), or Pitch-bend - (same, but bend downwards).